 SCROOGE: Hmph!
 A poor excuse for picking a man's pocket every twenty-fifth of December.
-But I suppose you must have it.
+But I suppose you must have THE WHOLE DAY.
 Be here all the earlier next morning!

 CRATCHIT: Oh, yes, sir, I shall.
 I certainly shall.